Beloved oak tree at Helen Keller's childhood home in Alabama cut down

 The water oak, which was in poor health, was deemed too damaged to save after it lost large branches during a July tornado, said Lynne Weaver, a docent at Ivy Green, the Keller estate in Tuscumbia.

-Weaver said the tree was a favorite of school children who toured the house and grounds because of the rescue story often featured in Keller biographies written for young audiences.
+Weaver said the tree was a favourite of school children who toured the house and grounds because of the rescue story often featured in Keller biographies written for young audiences.

 “We’re very disappointed," she said.